Back to Home

 Company Law

-Our course provides an overview of corporate law in India in accordance with the provisions of Companies Act, 2013.
-The course is divided into various modules and further into chapters through which we have tried to give a comprehensive understanding of the concepts of Company law.
+Our course provides an overview of corporate law in India in accordance with the provisions of Companies Act, 2013, Insolvency and Bankruptcy Code, 2016 and also Securities Market Laws.
+The course is divided into modules and further into chapters through which we have tried to break down the complex topics of incorporation, dissolution, bankruptcy, etc into simple, structured, and easy-to-remember lessons.

 ₹ 5999.00 ₹ 3999.00 Enroll Now